rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 This section shows how to create an app instance and then deploy your code to it.

-1.In order to create the app instance graphically, you can use navigate back to Azure portal and Look for your Azure Spring Cloud instance in your resource group.
+1. In order to create the app instance graphically, you can use navigate back to Azure portal and Look for your Azure Spring Cloud instance in your resource group.

 ![Cloud Spring in rg](media/spring-cloud.png)